 Soldiers have higher mental fortitude due to their training.
 Fellow soldiers/veterans can act as a support group if they lack family and friends to be there during their treatment.

 It is difficult to find willing patients outside the military circle.
-Responsible licensed counselors inform the patient and their families about the dangers of Prolonged Exposure Therapy.
+Responsible licensed counselors inform the patient and their families about the dangers of PE.

 Patients and their families selecting a treatment that could aggravate symptoms and worsen the condition is a minority.